umbraco/UmbracoDocs/umbraco-cms/tutorials/creating-a-custom-dashboard.md

 ## Creating the dashboard view

 Next, we will create an HTML file inside this folder called `WelcomeDashboard.html`.
-The HTML file will contain a fragment of a HTML document and does not need \<html>\<head>\<body> entities.
+The HTML file will contain a fragment of an HTML document and does not need \<html>\<head>\<body> entities.

 Add the following HTML to the `WelcomeDashboard.html`.